Robot-Builders-Team-University-of-Idaho/Quad_Walker_Bot/README.md

 In [servos.py](/src/robot_parts/servos.py), make sure the address values are correct for the dynamixel servos that you are using, and that the device path is correct as well.

 In [angle_convert.py](/src/robot_parts/utils/angle_convert.py), make sure the min and max angle and position values are correct for the dynamixel servos that you are using.

+Make sure you read our [coding style standards](/docs/style_standards.md) before you start programming!
+Be sure to read other things in [docs](/docs) as well!